noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 and since it can be bought as takeouts... she want to eat it?

 ...Isn’t this just a guidebook of what Alice wants to eat?!
-What the heck is with this person and her face as thick as wall, that bast\*rd’s demanding for souvenirs in the guidebook you wrote!!?!
+What the heck is with this person and her face as thick as wall, that bastard’s demanding for souvenirs in the guidebook you wrote!!?!

 [...It’s an interesting... book.]